corranrogue9/nomic/ruleset/mutable.md

 ## 310

 Amend rule 203 to read: A vote will be valid if it is anonymous and all players voted at the same time using Polly with settings: to make vote anonymous and don't share results to audience (Polly creator should share the results at the end of the voting step).
 A rule-change is adopted if and only if a valid vote is unanimous among the eligible voters.
 If this rule is not amended by the end of the second complete circuit of turns, it automatically changes to require only a simple majority.

+## 312

+Amend Rule 206 to read: When a proposed rule-change is defeated, the player who proposed it loses 20 * (total rejection/all eligible voters) points.